 |No Exam Information

-* An appreciation of the complexity of international business and emerging market issues beyond that which can be found in textbooks.
+- Understand and critically evaluate the complexity of international business and emerging market issues beyond that which can be found in textbooks

 - Analyse business cases in an international business context

 - Understand and critically evaluate of how the development of emerging markets has affected the evolution of thought on international business and trade